spockNinja/agntcy-agentic-apps/marketing-campaign/README.md

               SENDGRID_API_KEY: [YOUR SENDGRID_API_KEY]
    ```

     Note that `apiKey` and `id` can be edited as well or removed.
 In the latter case, they are generated automatically by the workflow server manager.
-Within the scope of this guide, for simiplicity, we recommend not to modify them.
+Within the scope of this guide, for simiplicity, **we recommend not to modify them**.

 2. **Start the Workflow Server**:
    Run the following command to deploy the Marketing Campaign workflow server: